 First take, what, indeed, are not arguments, but wretched substitutes for arguments, those vague terms of reproach which have been so largely employed, here and elsewhere, by our opponents; revolutionary, anarchical, traitorous, and so forth.
-It will, I apprehend, hardly be disputed that these epithets can be just as easily applied to one Reform Bill as to another.
+It will, I apprehend, hardly be disputed that these epithets can

-But, you say, intimidation has been used to promote the passing of this bill; and it would be disgraceful, and of evil example, that Parliament should vield to intimidation.
+But, you say, intimidation has been used to promote the passing of this bill; and it would be disgraceful, and of evil example, that Parliament should yield to intimidation.
 But surely, if that argument be of any force against the present bill, it will be of tenfold force against any Reform Bill proposed by you.
-For this bill is the work of men who are Reformers from conscientious conviction, of men, some of whom were Reformer when Reformer was a name of reproach, of men, all of whom were Reformers before the nation had begun to demand Reform in imperative and menacing tones.
-But you are notoriously Reformers merely from fear.
+For this bill is the work of men who are Reformers from conscientious conviction, of men, some of whom were Reformers when Reformer was a name of reproach, of men, all of whom were Reformers before the nation had begun to demand Reform in imperative and menacing tones.
+But you are notoriously Reformers merely. from fear.
 You are Reformers under duress.
 If a concession is to be made to the public importunity, you can hardly deny that it will be made with more grace and dignity by Lord Grey than by you.